Delicious Beer Brats with Red Pepper Relish

-So, what happens if the weather takes a turn for the worse?
-Have no fear, Beer Brats made on the stove are just as good as grilled bratwurst!
+So, what happens if the weather takes a turn for the worse and you can no longer grill your bratwurst?
+Have no fear, this homemade beer bratwursts recipe made on the stove are just as good as grilled bratwurst!
 Boiling brats in beer allows you to add more flavor and keep the moisture in the bratwurst.
-So delicious!
+It’s so delicious!

 How to Top Beer Brats

-Traditionally, we dress our bratwurst with sauerkraut and mustard.
+Traditionally, we dress our bratwurst with sauerkraut and and a good German mustard like this spicy one.
 But you can top yours however you like!
 Here are some flavor combinations that you’ll love: